 Customers post videos featuring a brand's products or services on YouTube, Instagram, and Facebook, among others.
 There are 2.3 billion monthly active visitors on YouTube and 1 billion on Instagram.
 Videos that contain your brand name or hashtag provide intensely engaging free marketing.
 Your company can request permission to repost the video, giving credit to the original creator.

 There are thousands of fashion and technology blogs.
-But that’s not all.
+But that's not all.
 Every product and service, from bacon to building materials, has scores of blogs dedicated to the topic.
 Bloggers love to use products in tutorials and instructional videos that garner attention and earn them a devoted following.
+Some bloggers even turn to new AI writing tools that help them scale up their ideation and content production methods.

 Cappuccino-flavored chips, anyone?
 Companies like PepsiCo have generated plenty of buzz and, for example, boosted the sales of Lay's declining flagship brand using hashtag campaigns.
 One campaign, #DoUsAFlavor, got audiences to vote on their favorite potato chip.
 Hashtag campaigns extend a brand's reach and encourage customers to tell the world about their experiences while highlighting the brand.